Using the Virtual Filesystem

 Manage Drive Space With Storage Sense

-and configure the general behavior or each VFS relationship individually via the following section:
+2. Configure the general behavior or each VFS relationship individually via the following section:

-Setup Storage Sense
+Access storage configuration Setup Storage Sense